-Lakewood University is approved for the Career Improvement Program (CIP) which allows all eligible Ohio state bargaining unit employees to enroll in many of our programs.
+Lakewood University is approved for the Career Improvement Program (CIP), which allows all eligible Ohio state bargaining unit employees to enroll in many of our programs.
 The UET Trustees has developed CIP to help employees prepare for tomorrow’s jobs today.
 CIP helps eligible state bargaining unit employees shape their futures with training in some of Ohio’s best schools.
 All state agencies benefit when employees develop new skills.

 CIP pays up to $4,000 per fiscal year (July 1 to June 30) for tuition and mandatory instructional fees for each eligible state bargaining unit employee in the program.

-Please contact our Admissions Department at admissions@lakewood.edu or call 1-800-517-0857, option1 for more information on the application process.
+Please contact our Admissions Department at lakewoodadmissions@lakewood.edu or call 1-800-517-0857, option1, for more information on the application process.

 Funds that do not have to be repaid and are based on many factors, including academic merit and/or financial need.
 Students are encouraged to research and apply for scholarships outside of the University.